zacharesmer/zacharesmer.github.io/Readme.md

     priority:
     ---

-These will be displayed in order of priority, with lower numbers closer to the top of the page.
+These will be displayed in order of priority on the CV, with lower numbers closer to the top of the page.
+They will be displayed in reverse chronological order on the projects page, with newer projects closer to the top.